-A number of European companies that most of us think of as manufacturers are actually assemblers. for instance, contracts out all component manufacturing, mostly to other German firms.
-The faucets are then assembled, finished and tested at its plant in Iserholm.
+A number of European companies that most of us think of as manufacturers are actually assemblers. for instance, contract out all component manufacturing.
+The faucets are then assembled, finished, and tested at its plant in Iserholm.

 While Assemblers are also likely to be Specifiers, the reverse is not true.
 Specifiers are not usually assemblers.
 Specifiers design and engineer their faucets, and sometimes do their own in-house quality assurance but farm out all of the actual manufacturing — usually including final assembly and finishing.
 Most of these have been doing this for many years and make no excuses for the fact they consider themselves the creative end of the industry, leaving the nitty-gritty business of actually producing their creations to the less imaginative.

 Some very good faucets are built using this model.
 Companies in this category include

 Because they do their own designing and testing and have strong internal quality control, they also have a reputation for very good quality faucets with very few defects.

 is in this group but uses a slightly different approach.
 Its faucets are made by Brasstech, a Masco company that sells faucets that it assembles in California.
 Restoration Hardware, which is a retailer of furnishings and accessories for the home, has no quality control capability and relies on Brasstech for all quality assurance.
 That reliance is well placed.
 Brasstech has a reputation for very good quality faucets.

 Some companies do nothing more than gather collections of faucets designed, engineered, and manufactured by others.
 These collections are given a brand name and sold under that name.
 The faucets are often made by a variety of manufacturers with no particular commonality other than being re-packaged for sale under one brand name.